Quincy Carter

-LaVonya Quintelle "Quincy" Carter (born October 13, 1977) is a former American football quarterback.
-He played college football at Georgia and for the National Football League (NFL) teams Dallas Cowboys and New York Jets.
+LaVonya Quintelle "Quincy" Carter (born October 13, 1977) is an American former professional football player who was a quarterback in the National Football League (NFL).
+He played college football for the Georgia Bulldogs and was selected in the second round of the 2001 NFL draft.
+Carter played in the NFL for the Dallas Cowboys and New York Jets.
 Outside the NFL, he also was a member of the Bossier–Shreveport Battle Wings, Kansas City Brigade and Abilene Ruff Riders.
 Additionally, from 1996 to 1999, he was in the Chicago Cubs minor league baseball organization.

-Early years
+Early life

 Born in Chicago, Illinois but raised in Decatur, Georgia, Carter attended Southwest DeKalb High School in Decatur where he played football and baseball.

 As a senior, he led the Panthers to the 1995 AAAA State Championship under head coach William Godfrey.
 He received Parade All-American and USA Today Georgia Player of the Year honors.
 He finished his high school career with 4,450 passing yards, 37 passing touchdowns, 1,489 rushing yards and 32 rushing touchdowns.

 Baseball career

 Carter originally signed a football letter of intent with Georgia Tech in 1996, but opted instead to play minor league baseball after being selected by the Chicago Cubs as an outfielder 52nd overall in the 1996 MLB draft.

 In 1996, with the Gulf Coast Cubs of the rookie league, he hit .215 and played in 55 games.
 In 1997, he was promoted to the Rockford Cubbies of Single-A and hit .211 in 105 games.
 In 1998, he appeared in 28 games for Rockford, hitting .248 in 27 games.
 His final year in 1999, he went 0-for-3 in one game for the Daytona Cubs of Advanced A ball and left the team after only three games to return to Athens.